-With the lift at alignment height, flip the switch in the "down" position to unlock the slip plates.
+With the lift at alignment height, unlock the slip plates by depressing PS button.
+"Unlock" indicator will glow as shown above.

-Flip the switch in the "up" position to lock the slip plates.
+Depress PS button again to lock the slip plates.

-For console units (-IS models):
+For L45x lifts with FIA console units (-IS models), operate PowerSlide as follows: